drnhng/mini-incident-dashboard/README.md

 First, I set up the GraphQL backend using Express and Apollo Server, and created mock data based on the sample provided so I could test the frontend.
 With GraphQL Code Generator, I was able to generate types which i put in the /types folder.

 In my frontend design, I made sure to create reusable UI components to avoid code duplication and maintain clean code throughout.
-The stylesheets for each component are organized into the /styles folder.
+The stylesheet for each component is organized under the /styles folder.

 I started by creating just the incident feed and a button to add a new incident.
 I created my own custom React hooks in the /hooks folder for the GraphQL queries and mutations, and connected them to the frontend components.
 This allowed the query/mutation logic to be abstracted and made reusable.